 CPS Snatches the Bright’s Son Without Cause

-Last July, in an unfortunate accident, the Bright’s five-month-old son fell out of a collapsible chair and injured his head.
-As any responsible parents would, they took him to the hospital to have him examined for severe injuries.
-After the doctor examined the child and the family had left the hospital, Harris County CPS received a call from Texas Children’s Hospital.
+Last July, in an unfortunate accident, the Brights’ five-month-old son fell out of a collapsible chair and injured his head.
+As any responsible parents would, they took him to the hospital to have him examined for any severe injuries.
+After the doctor examined the child and the family had left, Harris County CPS received a call from Texas Children’s Hospital.

 What happened next?

-Soon after, CPS paid a visit to the Bright’s home.
-Upon the advice of a family friend, Michael Bright recorded the entire encounter with CPS in case evidence was ever necessary.
+Soon after, CPS paid a visit to the Brights’ home.
+Upon the advice of a family friend, Michael Bright recorded the entire encounter with CPS to have evidence if needed.
 Finding nothing, the social worker eventually left.

-Later in a text conversation, the worker stated that “[We] did consult with legal [department] and we do not have grounds for a removal.”
+In a subsequent text conversation, the worker stated: “[We] did consult with legal [department] and we do not have grounds for a removal.”

 Three weeks later, the worker went to court requesting an emergency removal.
 His request was granted, both children were removed and a “show cause” hearing was scheduled.